julianblyskal/mySQL-Car_Workshop/README.md

 @Kaszumka
 @olgak02
 @julianblyskal
-This Database was created for Car workshop focusing only on reparing cars from only 1 concern for example:Volkswagen.
+Database created for the management of a car workshop focusing only on reparing cars from only 1 concern for example:Volkswagen.
 Our Database has many functionalities like
 -Appointing a visit
 -Automatic update of hour and date after arrival and reception from the workshop -List of services performed during the visit